 Alisa is the Staff Accountant for the Open Space Authority.
 She is responsible for Accounts Payable, Accounts Receivable, and Payroll for the Authority.
 Alisa comes to the Authority with a B.S. in Business Administration from San Jose State University and 23 years of experience working in accounting.
 She enjoys spending time with family and friends in her free time.

 Alisha is the Communications Specialist in charge of managing the Authority’s collateral, social media, website, media relations, and email communications.
-As part of the Community Engagement Team, she works closely with everyone to spread the word about outreach opportunities.
+As part of Public Affairs, she works closely with everyone to spread the word about outreach opportunities.
 In her tenure, Alisha has produced the Agency Brochure, launched the Authority's new website, and curated an Open Space Art Gallery at Google.
 Alisha has a Marketing background from the Agriculture industry and studied Marketing at Cal Poly San Luis Obispo.
 On the weekends she enjoys hiking and watching movies.

 Andres is a Lead Open Space Technician, responsible for operating and maintaining all the Authority lands.
 His favorite tasks are building new trail systems and opening preserves, which fulfills his passion to leave a legacy of protected lands for future generations to appreciate.
 Andres enjoys visiting national parks and spends most of his free time watching his children play sports.
 Next time you're out on the trails there is a good chance you'll see him, so be sure to say hello!